 Debut of the Dry (Electronic) Signature

-Fast forward to 2003.
-This is the year DocuSign was founded.
+DocuSign was founded in 2003.
 Tom Gonser, the then CEO of DocuSign, purchased some of the assets of an earlier startup called DocuTouch, which were owned at the time by NetUpdate, Gonser’s earlier CEO post.

 Competition appeared two years later when EchoSign was founded.
 Adobe acquired EchoSign in 2011 and rebranded the app, “Adobe Sign.”